F1 cancels season-opening Australian GP amid virus concerns

 “The physical and mental health and well being of our team members and of the wider F1 community are our absolute priority,” the team said in a statement.
 “In light of the force majeure events we are experiencing with regards to the Coronavirus pandemic, we no longer feel the safety of our employees can be guaranteed if we continue to take part in the event.”

-Hamilton was critical of the decision for the F1 show to travel to Australia, given the circumstances of other major sports and large-scale public gatherings being canceled.
+Hamilton was critical of the decision for the F1 show to travel to Australia, given the circumstances of other major sports and large-scale public gatherings being canceled all over the world.

 “I am really very, very surprised we’re here … it’s shocking we’re all sitting in this room,” Hamilton said.
 “It seems that the rest of the world is already reacting a little bit late … yet Formula One continues.”